-- General performance appraisal: Your manager will assess your strengths and weaknesses, review your performance reports and note your success in setting and achieving work goals.
+General performance appraisal: Your manager would assess your strengths and weaknesses, review your performance reports and note your success in setting and achieving work goals.

-- Technological performance appraisal: This appraisal method involves judging your performance by the specialized technical skills you have, any new ones you might have acquired, and the technological projects that you have completed.
+Technological performance appraisal: This appraisal method involves judging your performance by the specialised technical skills you have, any new ones you might have acquired, and the technological projects that you have completed.

-- Sales performance appraisal: The company will evaluate your sales performance based on your sales skills and if you have achieved the company's set financial goals that year.
+Sales performance appraisal: The company would evaluate your sales performance based on your sales skills and if you have achieved the company's set financial goals that year.

-- 360-degree performance feedback: To get a clear idea of your professional competence, the company will ask your manager, team members, co-workers, subordinates and clients to provide feedback on your work performance, character and leadership capabilities.
+360-degree performance feedback: To get a clear idea of your professional competence, the company would ask your manager, team members, co-workers, subordinates and clients to provide feedback on your work performance, character and leadership capabilities.

-- Behavioral checklist: The HR department will create a list of desirable work-related behavioral traits they want in the company's employees and use it to evaluate your performance.
-If you display the desired traits, they will tick 'Yes' before them.
-If you don't, they will tick 'No' or leave the space blank.
+Behavioral checklist: The HR department creates a list of desirable work-related behavioral traits they want in the company's employees and use it to evaluate your performance.
+If you display the desired traits, they would tick 'Yes' before them.
+If you do not, they would tick 'No' or leave the space blank.

-- Rating scale: The company will consider your performance and potential, and, based on these, rate you on a scale from one to 10.
-The rating you get will depend on how regular you are at your work, if you can achieve your target goals, if you assume responsibility for your work and so on.
+Rating scale: The company would consider your performance and potential, and, based on these, rate you on a scale from one to 10.
+The rating you get would depend on how regular you are at your work, if you can achieve your target goals, if you assume responsibility for your work and so on.

-- Critical incidents: If you figured positively or negatively in any of the important incidents that took place in the company in a given year, the HR department will keep a record of your behavior and use it to assess your value as an employee.
+Critical incidents: If you figured positively or negatively in any of the important incidents that took place in the company in a given year, the HR department would keep a record of your behavior and use it to assess your value as an employee.